Emerald Point, Lake Tahoe, USADrone-based forest mapping

 3. Tree detection

-Next, using an algorithm such as (a) the variable-window filter implemented in the ForestTools R package or (b) DeepForest with some post-processing, we detect individual tree tops, and their associated heights, from the canopy height model.
+Next, using a geometric algorithm such as a variable-radius local-maximum filter or a computer vision model like DeepForest with some post-processing, we detect individual tree tops, and their associated heights, from photogrammetry products like the orthomosaic or canopy height model.
 The selection and parameterization of the optimal tree detection algorithm is a complex process and can depend on the approach used for drone imagery collection and processing.
-We have evaluated the interactions between these choices and identified a an accurate tree detection method and parameterization for structurally complex conifer forests.
+We have evaluated the interactions between these choices for parameterization of a local-maximum filter tree detector and identified a an accurate tree detection parameterization for structurally complex conifer forests.
 The results are published in Methods in Ecology and Evolution.
+We are currently evaluating how the optimal parameterization depends on the forest type and developing guidelines for tree detection in forests of different types.
+We are also evaluating parameterization of the computer vision model DeepForest for tree detection from an orthomosaic and comparing its performance to the local-maximum filter approach.

 4. Tree species identification

-To translate between raw drone images (which are not geospatial) and the geosptaial mapping products such as the orthomosaic, we have developed the open-source and user-friendly Multiview Mapping Toolkit.
-Using this software, a geospatial map (e.g. of species identities) can be projected onto the raw drone images and used (for example) for training a computer vision algorithm to identify tree species (or detect trees) using the raw drone images.
-Similarly, if one has tree species identities annotated on the raw drone images (e.g., the result of running computer vision inference on the images), the MVMT can project these annotations onto the geospatial layers (e.g. orthomosaic) for mapping purposes.
+To translate between raw drone images (which are not geospatial) and the geosptaial mapping products such as the orthomosaic, we have developed the open-source and user-friendly tool called Geograypher.
+Using this software, a geospatial map of species identities (e.g., from a field survey) can be projected onto the raw drone images and used for training a computer vision algorithm to identify tree species from the raw drone images.
+Similarly, if one has computer vision predictions of tree species from raw drone images, Geograypher can project these tree species labels into geographic space for mapping purposes.

 Funding and support